Summer Research Institute

 Empowering Undergraduate and Graduate Researchers

-Formerly known as the Undergraduate Research Professional Development program, the FGSR Summer Research Institute is a professional development initiative designed to support and inspire emerging researchers at the University of Regina.
+The FGSR Summer Research Institute (SRI) is a professional development initiative designed to support and inspire emerging researchers at the University of Regina.

 Running from May through August, this institute offers a series of interactive workshops and training sessions focused on key research skills needed to conduct research, as well as, the skills to communicate and present their research to a broader audience.
 Open to both undergraduate and graduate student researchers, the Summer Research Institute is your opportunity to strengthen your academic foundation, connect with the research community, and prepare for future studies or careers.

-Join us for the inaugural year of this exciting initiative and take your research to the next level.
+Join us for this exciting initiative and take your research to the next level.
 For all the details, check out the Summer Research Institute booklet here.
 (2026 Version coming soon)

 Workshops